 Next, check the following:

-1. Login to the router that the Firewalla is plugged in and look at "WAN IP address" field.
+- Login to the router that the Firewalla is plugged in and look at "WAN IP address" field.

-2. go to myip.com and compare that with (1)
+- Go to myip.com and compare that with (1)

-Check 4: Is your router running VPN
+Check 4: Is your router running VPN?

-In this case, VPN server may use the Firewalla's IP address in the overlay network to talk to VPN clients, instead of the IP address in primary network.
+In this case, VPN server may use the Firewalla's IP address in the overlay network to talk to VPN clients, instead of the IP address in the Primary network.
 When configuring port forwarding, you need to forward to the Firewalla's IP address in the overlay network.
 (You can check the IP address information in Settings -> Advanced -> Network Settings)

 More Tips: